docknetwork/react-native-sdk/packages/core/readme.md

 # Dock Wallet SDK

 The Dock Wallet SDK provides all the required functions to build a PolkaDot Wallet on top of a [Universal Wallet 2020](https://w3c-ccg.github.io/universal-wallet-interop-spec/) document storage.
-It supports both nodejs and React Native.
+It supports both Node.js and React Native.

 For React Native usage please check [@docknetwork/wallet-sdk-react-native](https://www.npmjs.com/package/@docknetwork/wallet-sdk-react-native)